zjerath/MusicPlayer/README.md

 # MusicPlayer

-A spotify clone build using NextJS, TailwindCSS, and the Spotify API
+A spotify clone build using Next.js, Tailwind CSS, and the Spotify API

 # Next.js + Tailwind CSS Example